bbglab/openvariant/examples/README.md

 - [Task examples](./tasks)
 - [Command-line interface examples](./cli)
 - [Plugin system examples](./plugin_system)
-- [Datasets](./datasets) - this the data that all examples will use to parse and analyse.
+- [Datasets](./datasets) - this is the data that all examples will use to parse and analyse.

+___Disclaimer__: All the datasets presented on this repository are used to test OpenVariant, just with an educational purpose to understand the package and all its functionalities any of the results has not to be taken to extract any conclusion.
+The data comes from public datasets related with cancer genomics, but keep in mind that OpenVariant can be used with any kind of data._